A first impression will many times be a lasting impression. How do you ensure yours will be a great one?

 Practice conversing with people on the phone, while shopping, at the office, anywhere.
 Be pleasant, but be discrete.
 You don't want to overshare, and you also don't want to come across as a gossip.
 The objective here is to become adept at beginning conversations.

 Practicing the five elements of a positive first impression is a good start to actually making one.
-But you can also do some "behind the scenes" preparations.
+You can also do some "behind the scenes" preparations.